MelissaPleitez/Client_System_Backend/README.md

    - If you're using Visual Studio, you can start the backend by clicking the green "Start" button (often labeled with the project's name in this case "Clients_System").
 This will launch the backend server and automatically open a terminal window where you can see the application’s output, including the URL it’s listening on.

+###note: If the backend built in .NET is not running or is showing errors, it's likely because the .NET Core 6.0 Runtime is not installed.
+The .NET Core 6.0 Runtime must be installed on the system for the application to work properly

 # Assumptions and Notes